DavidDock/bodyweight-home-fitness/README.md

  ## **Motivation Page**

- ### About
- This section states the goals for the webisite, hoping to motivate and continue their fitness journey.
+The motivation page has a section that states the goals for the webisite, hoping to motivate and continue the users' fitness journey.<br>

- ### Articles and quotes
-Here are three short, easy to digest articles to read, starting with advice for a beginner.
+There are three short, easy to digest articles to read.
 They were chosen because they are consise, motivational and intended for a wide audience.
-These articles are broken up by motivatonal quotes to inspire the user.
-Initially I intended to add background images to the quotes but it did not work stylistically.
-Each article has a link to the source and each quote has  it's source named.
+These articles are broken up by motivatonal quotes to inspire the user.<br>
+Initially I intended to add background images to the quotes but it did not work stylistically.<br>
+Each article has a link to the source and each quote has  it's source named.<br>
 CSS grid was used to change layout at 600px breakpoint to ensure good UX.

 ## **Workouts Page**
-The workout page has an introduction to encourage users and 5 workout examples.
-The workout examples are refernced with a link to the site that created it.
+The workout page has an introduction to encourage users and 5 workout examples.<br>
+The workout examples are refernced with a link to the site that created it.<br>
-Re-assuring messages are placed throughout the workouts to promote the common themes of the website and links to other helpful sites are provided for users to continue thier fitness journey.
+Re-assuring messages are placed throughout the workouts to promote the common themes of the website.<br>
+Links to other helpful sites are provided for users to continue thier fitness journey.<br>
 This page is fully responsive and changes css layout using flex at 768px devices.
 Initially I felt 1024px would be the breakpoint, but after inital viewing this had to be changed.

 ## **Exercise Page**

-This exercise example page has an introduction and images of how to do 18 home exercise.
-In keeping with the website's goals these exercise guides are as accessible and simple as can be with straight-forward images on how to complete each exercise so not to over-whelm.
-These images have an excellent 'alt' value for exercise description for people that need it.
+This exercise example page has an introduction  and images of how to do 18 home exercise.<br>
+In keeping with the website's goals these exercise guides are as accessible and simple as can be with straight-forward images on how to complete each exercise so not to overwhelm.
+These images have an excellent 'alt' value for exercise description for people that need it.<br>
 This exercise image gallery is fully responsive, changing layout at different screen breakpoints to ensure good UX.